throughput-ec/ec_workshops_py/README.md

 **Warning:** You will be prompted to run "npm audit fix" to fix them.
 I do not recommend doing this as it may burn your site down.

+During the build, you might see several ESLint errors.
+We are trying to fix them.
-The output below will still build your course:
+However, the output below will still build your course:

 ~~~out
 found 572 vulnerabilities (4 low, 4 moderate, 564 high)